aandr26/AWS-SAP-C01-Study-Guide/docs/12_Application_Intergration/12b_SNS/SNS_Architecture.md

   * [Common Amazon SNS Scenarios](https://docs.aws.amazon.com/sns/latest/dg/sns-common-scenarios.html)

 * **Exam Tips:**
+  * Public AWS service - network connectivity with public endpoint.
   * Notification system - Not queueing.
   * If there needs to be messages sent, default to SNS in the exam.
   * Replicated and durable - Regional.
   * **Topic:**
     * Object where you publish your message (<= 256 KB>)
   * **Subscriber:**
+    * Can use a filter.
     * Endpoint where the message is sent.
     * Available endpoints:
       * HTTP/S